Ararder/vqtl_ageOfOnset/README.md

 ```
 ## Results

-The four measures of childhood trauma all showed succesive increase in mean age of onset, by trauma severity.
+The four measures of childhood trauma all showed succesive decrease in mean age of onset, by trauma severity.

 ![](/plots/felt_hated_better.png)